MQCybersec/mqcybersec-website/src/content/writeups/25-knight-knightsenigma.md

         auVar87 = *(undefined (*) [16])(__s + lVar45);
 ```

-There is also some bitmasking here
+There is also some bit masking here

 ```c
 auVar87 = ~auVar86 & auVar87 | (auVar172 & auVar27 | ~auVar27 & auVar62) & auVar86;